ka4on/QTM350-Final-Project/README.md

 [Amazon Textract](https://aws.amazon.com/cn/textract/) is a machine learning (ML) service on [AWS](https://aws.amazon.com/) that uses OCR to automatically extract text, handwriting, and data from scanned documents such as PDFs.
 To get started using Amazon Textract on AWS, follow the instructions [here](https://docs.aws.amazon.com/textract/latest/dg/getting-started.html).

 ### Introduction
 This project focuses on testing the performance of deploying Textract in various situations.
 We test the service on rotated images, handwritten names, as well as documents written in languages other than English.
-To look at our project follow the [link](https://webpage-final-kz.s3.amazonaws.com/final.html).
+To take a look at our project, follow the [link](https://webpage-final-kz.s3.amazonaws.com/final.html).

 ### Architecture Overview
 ![archi](https://webpage-kairan.s3.amazonaws.com/archi.jpg)